KyleMit/Presentations/UX/Outline.md

 ## Reach Guidelines

-Users should be notified when their Session is about to expire on the sever so they have the oportunity to extend their session before losing their progress
+Users should be notified when their Session is about to expire on the sever so they have the opportunity to extend their session before losing their progress

 Application State should be managed exclusively though URL
     With the exception of page specific data entry, the URL should dictate everything you need to know about the state